KofiBartonByfield/Blog-Code/README.md

 (5).
 Explore the generated plots and tables in the Images and Tables directories.

 (6).
-Review the blog post in Blog.pdf for a detailed explanation of the analysis and findings.
+Review the blog post in Blog Post.pdf for a detailed explanation of the analysis and findings.

 Python Libraries Required: